Skip to Content

 Taking Care of Succulents Indoors

 Hey, plant killers!
 Yes, I’m talking to you.
 I used to be one of you.
 But now I am feeding a hefty plant addiction in my house.
-Yesterday I counted 47 living plants (to be fair, some are teeny tiny, so 47 isn’t that bad) in my bedroom alone.
 And guess what?
-All it took to keep my plants alive was a little homework on my part.
+All it took to keep my plants alive was a little homework.

 Today I am going to share some tips about growing and taking care of succulents indoors.
-Many succulents are relatively hardy and difficult to kill, so they can make great plants for those of you who want to develop a green thumb.
+Many succulents are difficult to kill, so they can make great plants for beginners.
 But that doesn’t mean they don’t need love, too!

 succulents in a concrete pot